Skip to content

 Study, inspired by quarterback Tua Tagovailoa’s brain injury, identifies a new concussion symptom

-Concussions, and the long term health risks of repeated head injuries, continue to loom like a storm cloud over the NFL.
+Concussions, and the long-term health risks of repeated head injuries, continue to loom like a storm cloud over the NFL.

-In an attempt to drive down the number of players who suffer traumatic brain injuries, the league has adopted new kickoff rules, and introduced helmets that manufacturers say are safer.
+In an attempt to drive down the number of players who suffer traumatic brain injuries, the league has adopted new kickoff rules and introduced helmets that manufacturers say are safer.

-Now, a new study, led by Harvard Medical School researchers and neuroscientist Chris Nowinski, has identified a symptom that might help training staff and coaches sooner identify a player who has suffered a concussion.
+A new study, led by Harvard Medical School researchers and neuroscientist Chris Nowinski, has identified a symptom that might help training staff and coaches sooner identify a player who has suffered a concussion.

-The participants, who had an average age of 27, reported shaking their heads in response to a range of symptoms that are often associated with concussions: blurred vision, confusion, dizziness, and feeling like they needed to jump-start their brains.
+The participants, who had an average age of 27, reported shaking their heads in response to a range of symptoms that often are associated with concussions: blurred vision, confusion, dizziness, and feeling like they needed to jump-start their brains.

 “From our perspective, it’s sad that this has not been recognized as a concussion sign up until now,” said Daniel Daneshvar, the chief of brain injury rehabilitation at Harvard Medical School, and the study’s senior author.

-Daneshvar, who also serves as the co-chair of sports concussion at Mass General Brigham, said researchers have reached out to medical organizations, professional sports leagues, and players’ unions to discuss having SHAAKE added to existing guidelines for concussion symptoms.
+Daneshvar, who also serves as the cochair of sports concussion at Mass General Brigham, said researchers have reached out to medical organizations, professional sports leagues, and players’ unions to discuss having SHAAKE added to existing guidelines for concussion symptoms.

 “Now that it’s been shown to likely be a reliable indicator of potential concussions,” he said, “it would be even more sad if someone’s brain injury were missed because a sideline clinician didn’t know that this could be an indicator of a concussion.”